SAKryukov/generic-state-machine/docs/Example.Transducer.Car.md

 ![Car](car.svg)

-In fact, the real state set is doubled: every state shown on the diagram comes with it "+Lights" counterpart.
+In fact, the real state set is doubled: every state shown on the diagram comes with its "+Lights" counterpart.

 @include(extensible-markdown.md)